protatodev/interplanetary-age/README.md

 * If you haven't run `npm install` from the cloned repository, do so now
 * From the command line, run `karma init`
 * From the command line, run `jasmine init` from `./node_modules/.bin` folder
+* From the command line, in the root project folder, run `npm run test`

 ## Contribution Requirements